rguitton/JUNO/README.md

 	`git clone git@github.com:roronoarapha/JUNO.git`
 	- **N.B:** Maybe you will have to generate a ssh key, so do :
 	`ssh-keygen`

-## Choose a branch (facultatif)
-1. To see all the available branches, do :
-`git branch -a`
-1. The branch name with a star is the current branch.
-Example :

-	> *main
-	remotes/origin/HEAD -> origin/main
-	remotes/origin/main
-	remotes/origin/model_sigma
-	remotes/origin/newfeature/rootgraph

-1. Got the remote branch in local.
-Example :
-`git checkout -b newfeature/rootgraph origin/newfeature/rootgraph`

 ## Check you got this arborescence (at the minimum)